-Revenue grows - but only when you step in
+Revenue grows… but only when you step in

+Demand exists.
+Conversations are happening.
 Marketing activity is visible.
 Sales effort is real.
 And yet, revenue still feels fragile.

 Progress depends on you - to interpret signals, decide what matters, bridge marketing and sales, and push things forward.
 When you step away, momentum slows.
+This isn’t a reflection on the capability of the team.
+It’s because the revenue system hasn’t been fully built yet.

 Why Growth Stays Founder-Dependent